How Web Scraping Attacks Impact Businesses – And How You Can Stop Them

 How Does Web Content Scraping Hurt My Website?

-Web scraping attacks can do massive damage to a brand’s reputation, to website performance and security, and even to SEO results.
+Web scraping attacks can do massive damage to a brand’s reputation, website performance, and security, and even to SEO results.

 Site owners can mitigate these scams by disavowing links, using canonical tags, and contacting copycats directly to ask them to take the duplicate content down, but the best defense is to block illegitimate scraping in the first place.